sathia27/sathia27.github.com/_posts/2019-04-11-cap-theorm.md

 But this make sure **All nodes see the same data at the same time**.

 Example: In case of transactional system, consistency is very important.
-Even when one node is lost, If your other node shows different for booking status of customer.
+Even when one node is lost, Other node shouldn't show older data.

 ## You chose Availability

 Availability refers to requirement that at any point of time, node should be 100% operational.

 So whenever any read/write happens, this make sure server will always be available.
-But this doesn't promise that data in other networks are 100% replicated.
+But this doesn't promise that data in other networks are 100% replicated at this point of time.
+It could be eventually replicated.

 Example: In case of Log management server, You are okay with data loss, but you should make sure log server is always available when client wants to log data.